Diversity, Equity and Inclusion

 - Track health care disparities across patients that we serve.

-Please contact Assistant Professor Dr. Angela Wabulya, the Department of Neurology’s DEI liaison, for more information about our efforts.
+Please contact Associate Professor Dr. Angela Wabulya, the Department of Neurology’s DEI liaison, for more information about our efforts.